MihaiCiorascu/Football-Players-Mobile-App/README.md

 # ⚽ Football Players App

-This is a full-stack React + Next.js application for managing football player data.
-It supports complete CRUD operations, statistics tracking, and visual data insights.
+This will be a full-stack React Native + Next.js + SQLite application for managing football player data.
+Currently, there is only the frontend in React, which supports complete CRUD operations, statistics tracking and visual data insights.

 ## 🛠 Features